sleepyG8/FileSystem/README.md

 Deleting files lol... easy but i fell asleep and will add first thing (done)

+listing all files by filenames in virtual image (done)

+add directories, list them, and read directory file contents... will be done next (done)

+make PE files executable, audio files playable, and pdfs viewable

 some type of encryption (Probably Aes)

-listing all files by filenames in virtual image (done)

-add directories and list them and there path... will be done next